 Kebab cooking usually takes place when the main joint is resting.
 Either remove some charcoal or push it away from under where the kebab skewers will rest.
 You do not need intense heat to produce good kebabs.
 Do not be confused with kebabs that are bought from a catering van.
 Have a look at some of our kebab dishes, by clicking recipes.
 TIP: To secure meat on a kebab skewer place a small piece of potato at either end of the food to be cooked.
 Gently squeeze the potatoes (and the food in between) and your food will remain firm on the skewer.

 We do not ignore the traditional grill however and you will find that grilling is an option on most rotigrill models.

-The height adjustment on Rotigrills, makes grilling a really sucessful operation.
+The height adjustment on Rotigrills, makes grilling a really successful operation.
 So there's no need to burn or undercook black chicken breasts, sausages or burgers.
 Most charcoal barbecues do not have this facility.

 We have a number of recipes on this site, (please see below for the link).
-In general terms, when roating a joint of meat, you will experience an age old method of cooking.
+In general terms, when roasting a joint of meat, you will experience an age old method of cooking.
 Rotisseries retain all those lovely juices that provide flavour.
 You can also cook the meat exactly as you want it, fast and rare or slow and tender.
 Recipes for rotisseries include kebabs, which many people find amazing.
-Marinades and sauces add to the opportunites of rotisserie receipe options
+Marinades and sauces add to the opportunities of rotisserie recipe options